Nef line bundles on Calabi-Yau threefolds, I: A semiampless criterion, II

-Assume that $L$ is not semiample.
-Fix a resolution $\tau\colon Y \to X $ such that the exceptional set of the induced morphism $\pi\colon Y \to Z $ is a simple normal crossings divisor $ E = \sum_{j=1}^s E_j$ on $Y$; we may choose $\tau$ as a finite sequence of blow-ups along smooth centers which lie in the exceptional locus of $\phi$, hence $\pi^*M |_{E_j} \equiv 0$ for all $j$.
+\begin{proof}[Proof of Theorem \ref{topology}] Assume that $L$ is not semiample.
+Fix a resolution $\tau\colon Y \to X $ such that the exceptional set of the induced morphism $\pi\colon Y \to Z $ is a simple normal crossings divisor $ E = \sum_{j=1}^s E_j$ on $Y$; we may choose $\tau$ as a finite sequence of blowups along smooth centres which lie in the exceptional locus of $\phi$, hence $\pi^*M |_{E_j} \equiv 0$ for all $j$.
 Then the residue sequence \eqref{eq:residue1} and Proposition \ref{pro:vanish1}(vi) give

 for $m \gg 0$.
 The Riemann-Roch therefore gives

 By relabelling, we assume that $E_j$ are strict transforms of $S_j$ for $j=1,\dots, r$, that $E_j$ come from blowing-up a smooth curve $B_j$ on some model of $X$ for $j=r+1,\dots, r+t$, and that $E_j$ come from blowing-up points for $j=r+t+1,\dots, s$.
 Then $ h^{1,1}(Y) = h^{1,1}(X) + s-r$ and